Most frequently asked questions

 Any payment account that is not found in your Equifax*, Experian*, or TransUnion* credit report is considered “alternative” credit.
 Typically, property managers and landlords, utility companies, cell phone providers, insurance companies and many other types of businesses do not report their customer’s account information and payment history to the national credit bureaus.

 Regardless of whether you have no credit file, a thin credit file, or a credit file with negative credit information, your alternative credit information may help you in many situations that require a credit check.
-If you have no credit file, or a thin credit file with no score, and you make on-time monthly payments, your alternative credit file may help you establish a payment history that you can present to any potential creditor.
-If your credit file contains negative payment information, your alternative credit file may help to offset those negative marks by showing the creditor a more complete picture of your credit history.
-Even if you have good credit, but only one or two accounts, your alternative credit file may further boost your overall credit profile by demonstrating across more accounts how conscientious you are about making timely payments.
+If you have no credit file or a thin credit file with no score, and you make on-time monthly payments, your alternative credit accounts may help you establish a payment history that will help you build or improve your credit score(s).
+If your credit file contains negative payment information, your alternative credit accounts may help to offset those negative marks by showing the creditor a more complete picture of your credit history.
+Even if you have good credit, but only one or two accounts, your alternative credit accounts may further lift your overall credit profile by demonstrating across more accounts how conscientious you are about making timely payments

 Does eCredable provide my information to the national credit bureaus?

-Go to http://www.ecredable.com/marketplace to see offers that may interest you that use these credit scores
+Go to https://www.ecredable.com/marketplace to see offers that may interest you that use these credit scores

 Do all creditors use Alternative Credit information?

 Almost all creditors use Alternative Credit Information in one form or another.
 There is a variety of information collected by a variety of companies falling into the category of Alternative Credit Information, but it’s very difficult for the consumer to know what the lender is using behind the scenes.
 The advantage of using eCredable Lift® is that we ONLY report your information to your core credit file at participating credit bureaus (like TransUnion).
 This ensures your information will impact your traditional credit scores – the ones that most lenders use.

 Is my personal information secure?